sarkaramitabh300/convert-units/README.md

 ```
 </details>

-Each unit also needs to an `to_anchor` property. `to_anchor` holds a number which represents the factor needed to go from another unit in the system to the base unit.
+Each unit also needs a `to_anchor` property. `to_anchor` holds a number that represents the factor needed to go from another unit in the system to the base unit.
 In the case of the `a` unit, the value will be `1`.
-The value for all base units in every system should to be `1` because if you convert `5 a` to `a` the result should be `5 a`.
-This is because the value of `to_anchor` is multiplied with the value of the unit being converted from.
+The value for all base units in every system should be `1` because if you convert `5 a` to `a` the result should be `5 a`.
+This is because the value of `to_anchor` is multiplied by the value of the unit being converted from.
 So in this case, `5 * 1 = 5`.

 <details>
 <summary>Code example:</summary>